 “The will of God (always) prevails.
 In great contests each party claims to act in accordance with the will of God…, and yet one (party) must be wrong.
 God cannot be for and against the same thing at the same time.” – Abraham Lincoln

 In general, I am an optimist; a glass half full, we can do all things kind of guy.
 But, I am also a practical person who does not hide inside a bubble of denial or wishful thinking.
-When the daily headlines start to sound like quotations from the prophetic texts of ancient scriptures, I can’t help but take notice.
+When the daily headlines read like quotations from the prophetic texts of ancient scriptures, I can’t help but take notice.
 It seems pretty clear to me that if certain cultural trends and the vitriolic political rancor continue unabated, times of great distress will surly come upon us.
 Perhaps the marvelous man from Galilee said it best nearly 2000 years ago,

 24 “A nation cannot last if it is divided against itself.
 25 A family cannot last if it is divided against itself.”
 (Mark 3:24-25)